 Kidney function tests should be carried out before a course of Gentamicin is prescribed and if there are then concerns the time interval between doses of this drug should be lengthened or a lower dosage considered.

 Careful monitoring should be undertaken: with ongoing monitoring of the dosage level and timing, as well as close monitoring of the patient’s blood, especially before further doses are given, to check for toxicity.

-If you were prescribed Gentamicin during a hospital stay and you are experiencing any side-effects, please contact us to learn more about Gentamicin poisoning and your legal options for seeking compensation for the permanent damage you may have suffered.
+If you were prescribed Gentamicin during a hospital stay and you are experiencing any side-effects, please contact us to learn more about Gentamicin poisoning and your legal options for seeking compensation for the damage you may have suffered.